michellesandhika/katacoda-scenarios/operations-and-development/step3.md

 ## Privileges for MySQL Users

-Login to mysql if you are not logged in yet
+Login to mysql if you are not logged in yet:
-First, let's login to mysql terminal.
 ```docker exec -it mysql /bin/bash```{{execute}}
 ```mysql -u root -p```{{execute}}
 with the password ```12345```